Thursday's ETF with Unusual Volume: MTRA

-Components of that ETF with the highest volume on Thursday were Alibaba Group, trading down about 1.5% with over 7.5 million shares changing hands so far this session, and Taiwan Semiconductor Manufacturing, down about 0.5% on volume of over 4.4 million shares.
-Shopify is the component faring the best Thursday, higher by about 2.5% on the day, while Resmed is lagging other components of the Invesco International Growth Focus ETF, trading lower by about 1.7%.
+Components of that ETF with the highest volume on Thursday were Alibaba Group Holding, trading down about 3.6% with over 15.2 million shares changing hands so far this session, and Taiwan Semiconductor Manufacturing, up about 0.6% on volume of over 2.1 million shares.
+ASML Holding is the component faring the best Thursday, up by about 2.3% on the day.

 VIDEO: Thursday's ETF with Unusual Volume: MTRA